CaroleSa/Labyrinth/README.md

-A labyrinth game with Mac Gyver.
+A maze game with Mac Gyver.
 (Openclassrooms Python project 3)